Virtual Machines. Idle VMs

 - In the Scope section, include the necessary virtual machines in the report.

-- In the Max CPU usage (MHz) and Max Active Memory (MB) fields, type 1000.
+- In the Max CPU usage (MHz) and Max Active Memory (MB) fields, enter 1000.
 Do not change other threshold values.

 - Click Run to view the report.